open-wc/open-wc/packages/eslint-plugin-lit-a11y/docs/rules/autocomplete-valid.md

-# Ensure autocomplete attribute is correct. (autocomplete-valid)
+# autocomplete-valid

-Please describe the origin of the rule here.
+Ensure the autocomplete attribute is correct and suitable for the form field it is used with.

 ## Rule Details